-Information about Australia's landforms, dimensions and land tenure, plus links to topographic mapping.
+Provides information about Australia's landforms, dimensions and land tenure, plus links to topographic mapping.
+Find our highest mountains, longest rivers and significant rock features and waterfalls.

 iPhone, iPad, and iPod touch – Will guide you along the Geoscience Australia TimeWalk, leading you on a 1.1 kilometre journey through the Earth’s 4600 million year (Ma) history.